 Aerial video produced by Dung Lee

-Every weekend from summer to fall Devil’s Cove host’s Lake Travis biggest on-the-water party.
+Every weekend from spring to fall Devil’s Cove host’s Lake Travis biggest on-the-water party.
 200+ boat tie-ups connected like floating condos by sleek wakesurf inboards, pontoon boats, runabouts, cigarette boats, motor yachts and 5 bedroom luxury house boats cram the cove with as much fun as you can have on the water with your clothes on (though usually very little clothing and occasionally none).
 Most of the 20+ boat rental venues on the lake will direct you there and the captained yacht rental outfits will make your Devil’s Cove experience Top Shelf.

 As you’d expect Spring Break, Memorial Day, 4th of July, Labor Day and their associated weekends are the peak partying days at the cove.
 Come prepared, be informed, drink in moderation (huh?) and be safe.
 Always good to have a designated driver for the boat.
 Though life jackets seem too proletariat to actually strap on when projecting your inner Gatsby, water and booze don’t mix well, so it’s smart to have an adequate number aboard.
 The Lower Colorado River Authority and four other area police agencies initiate weekend lake patrols and random boat safety inspections that provide an opportunity to check the sobriety of boat operators.
 Fines are assessed, arrests are made.
 Boat responsibly.

 Location (map it): Devils Cove

 Need something that floats ?
 Here is a list of the boat rental companies on Lake Travis.
 Boat Rental Companies, Charter Yacht Outfits, Party Barge Operators, Sailing Yacht Charters